slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 > Validations are applied on the parameters and the request body data.
 They also
 > use OpenAPI specification as the reference to infer the validation rules.

-For instance, the `capacity` property in the `CoffeeShop` model is a number.
-When creating a `CoffeeShop` by calling /POST, if you specify the `capacity` property as a string like below:
+Take the `capacity` property in the `CoffeeShop` model as an example, it is a number.
+When creating a `CoffeeShop` by calling /POST, if a string is specified for the `capacity` property as below:

 ```json
 {